mbrandonw/mbrandonw.github.io/_posts/2017-06-22-type-safe-html-in-swift.md

 }
 ```

-This allows us to omit `.text("string")` from our code and use a string, for example our heading element now becomes:
+This allows us to omit `.text("string")` from our code and use a string literal.
+Our heading element can now be written as:

 ```swift
 Element("h1", [.init("id", "welcome")], ["Welcome!"])